machitgarha/Json/README.md

 ### Performance

-**Note:** Unfortunately, things are slow in the current version of Json (i.e. not only the lack of micro-optimizations, but the general performance is not good).
-It's recommended to wait for the next version (maybe 2.0.0) to use Json (if you don't care, then use it).
+**Note:** Unfortunately, the library performance seems not to be scalable.
+A bright result of micro-optimizations.
+A result of focusing on what matters least.
 See [#59](https://github.com/machitgarha/Json/issues/59) for more details.

-Thinking of performance?
-Json is here.
-Many methods have been tested to perform as fast as they could.
-Sometimes, they are faster than internals.
-Really?
-Test it yourself!

 ### Flexible